List of churches in Nidaros

-Historically, the diocese has had many deaneries, but the number of deaneries has been reduced in recent years.
+The list is divided into several sections, one for each deanery (prosti; headed by a provost) in the diocese.
+Administratively within each deanery, the churches within each municipality elects their own church council (fellesråd).
+Each municipality may have one or more parishes (sokn) within the municipality.
+Each parish elects their own councils (soknerådet).
+Each parish has one or more local church.

+The municipality of Trondheim includes several deaneries within the municipality due to its large population.
+The number and size of the deaneries and parishes has changed over time.
 In 1995, the old Sør-Fosen prosti was merged with Orkdal prosti and on the same date the old Nord-Fosen prosti was renamed simply Fosen prosti.
-On 1 July 2015, the Nærøy prosti, which included the municipalities of Leka, Vikna, and Nærøy, was merged with the Namdal prosti.
+On 1 July 2015, the Nærøy prosti, which included Leka Municipality, Vikna Municipality, and Nærøy Municipality, was merged with the Namdal prosti.
 On 1 January 2020, the old Nord-Innherad prosti and Sør-Innherad prosti were merged to form the new Stiklestad prosti.